 The landmark request isn’t unusual.
 Many churches/schools in the Tampa Bay region have received similar distinctions.

-Want to help preserve this piece of St. Pete history?
+Want to take in even more St. Pete history?